UniversalDependencies/docs/_pal/pos/NUM.md

 ---

 ### Definition
-A numeral is a word, functioning most typically as a determiner, adjective or pronoun, that expresses a number and a relation to the number, such as quantity, sequence, frequency or fraction.
+A numeral is a word, functioning most typically as a [det]()erminer, [adj]()ective or [pron]()oun, that expresses a number and a relation to the number, such as quantity, sequence, frequency or fraction.

 Cardinal numbers are always covered by `NUM`, while the part-of-speech of ordinal numbers depends on their syntactic embedding.

-Numerals can be written as a word, e.g. _ēk_ "one" written ʾywk, _se_ "three" written with the Aramaeogram tltʾ.
+Numerals can be written as a word, e.g. _ēk_ "one" written ʾywk, or _se_ "three" written with the Aramaeogram tltʾ.
 Mostly, numerals are displayed by letters that have a numerical value.

 ### Examples
 - _ēk_ "one", also written _b_